Genre: Horizontal Shooter

 Bosses also have really bizarre names.
 Before the fight begins, a message appears on the screen.
 For example, WARNING, A HUGE BATTLESHIP CRUSTY HAMMER, IS APPROACHING FAST.

 As with a lot of arcade games in its day, Darius Gaiden was ported to home consoles – the Sega Saturn and Sony PlayStation.
-The PlayStation version was Japan-only, but Acclaim of all people brought the Saturn version to American and European shores in 1996.
-Two years later, there was a PC port too, but these days it’s almost impossible to get working on Windows XP, Vista or 7, so I don’t really recommend it.
+The PlayStation version was Japan-only, but Acclaim brought the Saturn version to American and European shores in 1996.
+Two years later, there was a PC port too, but these days it’s almost impossible to get working on Windows XP or later, so it’s not a great way to play it on even somewhat recent systems.
 In 2006 and 2007, Taito Legends 2 was released for the PlayStation 2, Xbox and PC.
 Taito Legends 2 is a large collection of classic Taito games, one of which happens to be Darius Gaiden (also included is Metal Black, a game that uses the same engine as Darius Gaiden).
 The PlayStation 2 version, as a bonus, includes another Darius game, G Darius.
-The PC version of Taito Legends 2 can generally be found in bargain bins for ten dollars or less and is definately worth the asking price if you want a quick way to go fishing with a spaceship.
+The PC version of Taito Legends 2 can generally be found in bargain bins for ten dollars or less and is definitely worth the asking price if you want a quick way to go fishing with a spaceship.